AriFordsham/GHCWiki/GaborGreif.md

   - [ ] cleanup patches (strictness?, better `partition`)
   - [ ] figure out why the CI had an allocation bump (which went away)
 - Reusing memory congruent objects in STG (#13861)

+Memory optimisations
+- avoid having more than 7 tag appliers per compilation unit (`-O2`).
+These probably arise for each datatype now, and get invoked when a constructor is entered (i.e. never?).